 As a result, the equipment is often pushed past it’s breaking point and is not in good enough condition for continued use in your business.

 Although, if you have no choice and decide to buy used, make sure it’s from a trustworthy dealer.

 Don't let the weather sneak up on you.

-But you must do it right, or you could risk losing your whole business.
 Don't get snowed under by a poorly written contract - or caught out by a surprise snowstorm.